marph91/pocket-cnn/README.md

 - A generated top_wrapper.vhd and corresponding weight files.
 - A synthesis tool of your choice.
 For now, the design was synthesized only using Xilinx Vivado.

+## Limitations

+Before using the framework, you should be aware of several limitations:

+- It is not complete.
+There might be several bugs and things missing.
+Please open an issue.
+- There will be a different accuracy and loss due to the 8 bit quantzation.
+- Only small CNN can be synthesized, because the weights get mapped directly to LUTRAM.
+See also <https://arxiv.org/pdf/1712.04322.pdf>.
+- Only a [subset of layers](#supported-layers) is supported.

 ## Installation and Usage

 Generate a toplevel template for synthesis, which represents the CNN architecture: